djplaner/canvas-learning-journal/docs/index.md

     This project is in the early stages of development.
 It is not yet ready for use.

-## What?

-The _Canvas Learning Journal_ helps teaching staff weave together standard Canvas functionality (groups and discussion topics) to design and orchestrate the use of private student learning journals.
+The _Canvas Learning Journal_ (_CLJ_) tool helps instructors design and manage private student learning journals using standard Canvas functionality.

 - [Getting started](getting-started/index.md)
 - [Demonstration](demonstration/index.md)